egha355/convertFiles/README.md

 Author: Elias Ghadam Soltani
 Contributors:
-This line is added to mySecond_branch and it is not in master branch This line is difference between mySecond_branch and secondCopy some changes to secondCopy
+This line is added to mySecond_branch and it is not in master branch
+# some changes to secondCopy
 # mySecond_branch does not know about this line